code-distortion/currency/README.md

 $cur1 = new Currency(5555.55, 'USD');  // normal instantiation
 $cur1 = Currency::new(5555.55, 'USD'); // static instantiation which is more readable when chaining

-// you may specify a default currency-code Currency::setDefaultCurCode('USD');
-$cur1 = new Currency(5555.55);  // normal instantiation
-$cur1 = Currency::new(5555.55); // static instantiation which is more readable when chaining

 $cur2 = $cur1->add(4444.44); // (it's immutable so a new object is created)
 $cur2->between(8000, 10000); // true
 print $cur2->format();       // "$9,999.99"